RASPBERRY ROSE MACARONS

 Ingredients you will need to add

 Make the ganache first.
 Empty the white chocolate into a non-metallic bowl.
-Next, pour in 30ml of water and one sachet of the raspberry powder.
+Next, pour in 30ml of cream or water (depending on how creamy you want your filling) and one sachet of the raspberry powder.
 Microwave for 15 seconds at a time and mix with a spatula.
 After 1-2 minutes in total you should have a smooth, glossy consistency.

-Pop the bowl in the freezer for at least 1 hour to cool and thicken.
-Check and whisk, it should be the consistency and thickness of buttercream icing so that it is easily pipeable.
-If not quite there, put it back in for another 30 mins - 1 hours further.
+Pop the bowl in the freezer for 30 mins to 1 hour to cool and thicken.
+After 30 minutes check and whisk.
+It should be the consistency and thickness of buttercream icing so that it is easily pipeable.
+If not quite there, put it back in for another 15 mins.

 Meanwhile, using a wooden spoon as a wedge if needed, open your oven door by 1-2cm and heat the oven to 150°C/gas mark 2/ 300°F. Alternatively, if your oven is a well-ventilated fan oven you can have the door closed and lower the temperature to 120°C/gas mark ½/250°F